On tasting: The Gospel Straight Rye Whiskey, Archie Rose Sandigo Heritage Rye Whisky

 Add the COVID-19 crisis, and this senior industry figure was wondering if a number of Australian whisky producers might go under.

 I listened intently, told him I know these issues need to be worked out, and that there’s some seriously difficult times ahead, but that ultimately, I’m still incredibly positive about the future of the industry.
-And it’s whiskies like the two reviewed here that are driving that belief.
+Whiskies like the two reviewed here drive that belief.

-For quality, consistency, and perhaps most importantly, value for money, some of the Australian rye and mixed grain whiskies released in the last 12 months have blazed a new trail.
-And the philosophy and methodology behind their approach is not particularly complicated.
+For quality, consistency and value for money, some of the Australian rye and mixed grain whiskies released in the last 12 months have blazed a new trail.
+The philosophy and methodology behind their approach is not particularly complicated, either.

 What The Gospel Distillers, Archie Rose, and many others, have done, is create affordable, approachable Australian whisky.
 It’s consistently available, displays distinct distillery character, has a sense of place, talks up the grains it’s made from, and achieves impeccable balance between spirit and oak.
-On top of that, it tastes bloody good, too.
+It tastes bloody good, too.